-Legend has it that a young woman named Emma Crawford moved to Manitou Springs in 1889 hopeful that the clean mountain air and healing mineral springs would cure her tuberculosis.
+In 1889, a young woman named Emma Crawford moved to Manitou Springs hopeful that the clean mountain air and healing mineral springs would cure her tuberculosis.
 After accomplishing a hike up nearby Red Mountain, she let it be known that once she passed on, her wish was to be buried on the mountain.
 She died soon after and was laid to rest on Red Mountain.
-Many years later, heavy rainfall caused Emma’s coffin to dislodge, and it came racing down the mountain.
-The coffin was found by some children, but her remains were never discovered.
-Emma supposedly still haunts Red Mountain.
+Many years later, heavy rainfall caused Emma’s coffin to dislodge, and it came racing down the mountain, inspiring the Coffin Races.
+Emma supposedly still haunts Red Mountain today.